SWI-Prolog/packages-semweb/doc/rdfdb.md

 	ignore(rdf(_, p, _, g)).
     ==

-  - Duplicate adminstration is initialized in the background after the first call that returns a significant amount of duplicates.
-Creating the adminstration can be forced by calling rdf_update_duplicates/0.
+  - Duplicate administration is initialized in the background after the first call that returns a significant amount of duplicates.
+Creating the administration can be forced by calling rdf_update_duplicates/0.

 Predicates: